blockchainsllc/in3-docs/docs/rpc.md

     * **requestCount** : `int?` *(optional)* - the number of request send in parallel when getting an answer.
 More request will make it more expensive, but increase the chances to get a faster answer, since the client will continue once the first verifiable response was received. (default: `2`)
+    This option can also be used in its short-form in the comandline client `-rc` .

         *Example* : requestCount: 3